About Humanities Commons

-Humanities Commons is a trusted, nonprofit network where humanities scholars can create a professional profile, discuss common interests, develop new publications, and share their work.
-The Humanities Commons network is open to anyone.
+Humanities Commons is a nonprofit network that enables humanities scholars and practitioners to create a professional profile, discuss common interests, develop new publications, and share their work.
+The Humanities Commons network is open to anyone, regardless of field, language, institutional affiliation, or form of employment.
+Full-featured accounts are and will remain free for individual users; the network is sustained by the financial contributions of participating organizations.

-Humanities Commons was designed by scholarly societies in the humanities to serve the needs of humanists as they engage in teaching and research that benefit the larger community.
-Unlike other social and academic communities, Humanities Commons is open-access, open-source, and nonprofit.
+Humanities Commons is an academy-owned and governed project, designed to serve the needs of scholars, writers, researchers, and students as they engage in teaching and research projects that benefit the larger community.
+Unlike other social and academic networks online, Humanities Commons is open access, open source, and nonprofit.
 It is focused on providing a space to discuss, share, and store cutting-edge research and innovative pedagogy—not on generating profits from users’ intellectual and personal data.

-The network also features an open-access repository, the Commons Open Repository Exchange.
+The social networking features of Humanities Commons are built on the open-source Commons In A Box platform, developed by the City University of New York and the CUNY Graduate Center.
+The network also features an open-access repository, the Commons Open Repository Exchange, or CORE.
 CORE allows users to preserve their research and increase its reach by sharing it across disciplinary, institutional, and geographic boundaries.
-Developed in partnership with Columbia University’s Center for Digital Research and Scholarship, CORE is underwritten by a grant from the National Endowment for the Humanities’ Office of Digital Humanities.
+Developed in partnership with Columbia University’s Center for Digital Research and Scholarship, CORE’s development was supported by generous funding from the National Endowment for the Humanities’ Office of Digital Humanities.

 Nelson Alonso, Web developer, MLA